 As you exchange messages, you can see the message status in the composer window.
 For example, you can see when the message is Sent, when the user has Read your message, or if the message is not delivered.

 If there are issues with the message, the message is flagged with a warning icon ().
 For example, if an unknown user is copied on an email message.

-Channels can an expiration period.
+Channels can have an expiration period.
 For WhatsApp, agents cannot respond more than 24 hours after the last end-user response.
-For WeChat, the timeout is 48 hours.
+For other social messaging channels, the timeout might be 48 hours.

 When the timeout is reached, you can reconnect with the requester on another channel.
 For example, email or call.

 Assigning a social messaging ticket to another agent or group